Cre'Von LeBlanc: Arlington Renegades

 LeBlanc signed with the Arlington Renegades of the XFL in January 2023.
 He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

 Montreal Alouettes

 On April 11, 2024, LeBlanc signed with the Montreal Alouettes of the Canadian Football League (CFL).
 He played in five regular season games where he recorded four special teams tackles.
-He was released in the following off-season on March 28, 2025.